Version-Control Systems for Linux

 Code is Python script: Tool should run anywhere that Python 2.4 and above runs (i.e., Unixes including MacOS X, Win32, etc.).
 Open source (GNU GPL).

-Commercial version is either buy or lease: Lease is US $1000 to US $1750 annually per seat.
-Purchase is US $2800/seat to US $5800/seat.
-Pricing depends on quantity.
+Proprietary for-pay version (discontinued a/o 2016-05) was either buy or lease: Lease was US $1000 to US $1750 annually per seat.
+Purchase was US $2800/seat to US $5800/seat.
+Pricing depended on quantity.
 One person who posted a BitMover price list was threatened (http://yro.slashdot.org/comments.pl?sid=41614&cid=4396950) with a copyright-violation lawsuit.
-Actual pricing may differ, and may depend on sales negotiations.
+Actual pricing differed, and may have depended on sales negotiations.
 BitMover CEO Larry McVoy has addressed BitKeeper pricing on the kernel mailing list.

-As of 2004, the commercial version, and not just the gratis-usage version (below), likewise proved to be subject to gaining more restrictive conditions over time: Developers who are considered likely to assist in development of competing SCMs are, starting 2004, refused the right to buy a copy.
+As of 2004, the proprietary for-pay version, and not just the proprietary gratis-usage version (below), likewise proved to be subject to gaining more restrictive conditions over time: Developers who are considered likely to assist in development of competing VCSes are, starting 2004, refused the right to buy a copy.

-It also recently (2005) came to light that BitMover has some undisclosed patents.
+It also (2005) came to light that BitMover has some undisclosed patents.

-As of 2005-09, potential BitMover customers should be warned there are still ongoing reports of threatening letters sent to BK/Pro commercial licensees whose staff separately perform development work on open-source SCMs.
+As of 2005-09, potential BitMover customers should be warned there were still ongoing reports of threatening letters sent to BitKeeper commercial licensees whose staff separately perform development work on open-source VCSes.
 (In the case linked to, the coder's employer claimed to infer in followup telephone conversation with McVoy a threat to not renew licences).

 Proprietary.
 Binary-only.